Raccoons-Rise-Up/client-godot/.github/CONTRIBUTING.md

     }
 }

-// Since the packet is being enqueued to a ConcurrentQueue the following code can be called from any thread ENetClient.Outgoing.Enqueue(new ClientPacket((byte)ClientPacketOpcode.ChatMessage, new WPacketChatMessage {
+// Since packets are being enqueued to a ConcurrentQueue they can be called from any thread ENetClient.Outgoing.Enqueue(new ClientPacket((byte)ClientPacketOpcode.ChatMessage, new WPacketChatMessage {
     ChannelId = UIChannels.ActiveChannel,
     Message = text